 The world is vicious in the way it deals with celibate people.
 Some best-selling comedies center around the idea that someone could be in his or her thirties and forties and still be a virgin.

 In Matthew 19:12, Jesus shatters these ideas from fallen minds: “For there are eunuchs who have been so from birth, and there are eunuchs who have been made eunuchs by men, and there are eunuchs who have made themselves eunuchs for the sake of the kingdom of heaven.
 Let the one who is able to receive this receive it.”

 You won’t find that on a greeting card.
-Nevertheless, these words are just as true as all of the other words in red.
+Nevertheless, these words are just as true as all of the other words in Scripture.
 The world does not think that a person can be whole without sexual intimacy.
 Even sincere Christians easily buy the lie, overlooking that the most whole person to ever live never had sex and was never in a romantic relationship.
 That person is Jesus.

 Celibacy was a central virtue in the monastic communities that helped to preserve the gospel during one of the darkest periods in church history.
-Monks were convinced that even in celibacy and simplicity of life, “my God shall supply all your need according to his riches in glory by Christ Jesus” (Philippians 4:9).
+Monks were convinced that even in celibacy and simplicity of life, “my God shall supply all your need according to his riches in glory by Christ Jesus” (Php.
+4:9).

 Christ is Supreme

 While the world views marriage as supreme, Scripture views Christ as supreme.

 Marriage is a good thing, but marriage is not eternal.
 In Mark 12:25, Jesus said, “When they shall rise from the dead, they neither marry, nor are given in marriage; but are as the angels which are in heaven.”
 We are not ready for marriage until we are ready for heaven.
 We are not ready to treasure a spouse until we treasure the Lamb.
 Matthew 6:33 is a key verse for those seeking a mate: “Seek first the kingdom of God and his righteousness, and all these things will be added to you.”